11 Tips to improve your credit score for a mortgage

 Every time you apply for credit – whether that’s a credit card, a mobile phone contract, or you want to pay monthly for your car insurance, for example – the company will search your credit report before making a decision.
 They will do what’s known as a hard search, which means the search is recorded on your file.

-Too many of these searches in a short period of time makes you look desperate for credit, and can lower your credit score.
+Too many of these searches in a short period of time can make you look desperate for credit, and can lower your credit score.
 If possible, it’s best to try to avoid making any applications for credit as much as six months before you think you’ll be applying for a mortgage.

 10. Try free credit score coaching

-Clearscore offers free coaching to help you improve your credit score.
+ClearScore offers free coaching to help you improve your credit score.
 It’s all done via the app, and gives you a list of tasks to complete.
 If you’re feeling motivated, you can speed through the coaching in days – but it may take a few months before the impact is visible on your credit rating.

 11. Be patient

-When you’re ready to apply for a mortgage, you can get free advice from award-winning mortgage brokers L&C. Find a mortgage online, view today’s best deals or speak to a broker.
-They will be able to help you find the best mortgage with your newly improved credit score.
+When you’re ready to apply for a mortgage, get expert advice from a mortgage broker.
+They will be able to help you find the best mortgage for you.

 Related Reads